norman/utf8_utils/README.md

             from (irb):3
             from /Users/norman/.rvm/rubies/ruby-1.9.1-p378/bin/irb:17:in `<main>'

+Ruby is quite particular about this - accessing the data in the string is difficult as almost all string access methods will die with this error.

 ## The Solution

+This library breaks the string down into an array of raw bytes, and cleans up the ones that are impossible UTF-8 sequences.

     ruby-1.9.1-p378 > "my messed up \x92 string".tidy_bytes.split(//u)
      => ["m", "y", " ", "m", "e", "s", "s", "e", "d", " ", "u", "p", " ", "’", " ", "s", "t", "r", "i", "n", "g"]

-Note that like ActiveSupport, it naively assumes if you have invalid UTF8 characters, they are either Windows CP1251 or ISO8859-1.
+Note that, like ActiveSupport, it naively assumes if you have invalid UTF8 characters, their encoding is either Windows CP1252 or ISO-8859-1.
 In practice this isn't a bad assumption, but may not always work.

 This library's `tidy_bytes` method is a little less than twice as fast as the one provided by ActiveSupport:

+    require "rubygems"
+    require "rbench"
+    require "active_support"
+    require "lib/utf8_utils"

+    TIMES = 20000

+    string = "\270\236\010\210\245"
+    ar_string = ActiveSupport::Multibyte::Chars.new(string)

+    RBench.run(TIMES) do

+      column :times
+      column :active_support
+      column :utf8_utils

+      report('tidy bytes', TIMES) do
+        active_support { ar_string.tidy_bytes }
+        utf8_utils { string.tidy_bytes }
+      end

+      summary 'Total'

+    end

                                | ACTIVE_SUPPORT | UTF8_UTILS |
     ----------------------------------------------------------